alashh/alashh.github.io/_posts/2020-02-16-terraform-module-design-1.markdown

 But before all that...

-## Act 1: What even is a "Terraform Module"?
+## Part 1: What even is a "Terraform Module"?
+So you may have used Terraform a little bit, and heard that everyone is using these Module things, so what do they do?
 The first thing to grasp is where a module lives in grand scheme of Terraform; [In a short sentence I stole from Hashicorp:](https://www.terraform.io/docs/modules/index.html)

 *A module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.*